mquinodo/Opsin-Miner/README.md

 # Opsin-Miner
-Opsin-Miner is a bioinformatic tool that is used to analyze genotype at the opsin locus on the X chromosome (OPN1LW and OPN1MW).
-It identifies the number of gene copies, small variants, deletions, hybrid genes, and haplotypes and can be used with data from exome or genome sequencing.
+Opsin-Miner is a bioinformatic tool that is used to analyze genotype at the OPN1LW/OPN1MW genes (red and green opsin) locus on the X chromosome.
+It identifies the number of gene copies, deletions, small variants, deletions, hybrid genes, and haplotypes and can be used with data from short-read targeted, exome, or genome sequencing.

-This software was written by Mathieu Quinodoz in the group of Prof. Rivolta from the IOB in Basel, Switzerland in collaboration with Dr. Susanne Kohl and Prof. Bernd Wissinger from the University of Tübingen, Germany.
+This software was written by Mathieu Quinodoz in the group of Prof. Rivolta from the IOB in Basel, Switzerland in collaboration with Dr. Susanne Kohl and Prof. Bernd Wissinger from the University of Tübingen, Germany and mutliple other partners.

 It was developed on Ubuntu 20.04.5 LTS (GNU/Linux 5.4.0-131-generic x86_64).